The cornerstone of professional development at Simpson Thacher is our assignment system.

 The hallmark of our New York Corporate Department is our rotation system.
 By working in multiple areas, we believe associates develop a deep understanding of the extensive work we do and the importance of teamwork across practices.

 The Corporate Department is divided into the following subgroups: Banking and Credit (which includes Project Finance and Restructuring and Bankruptcy); Capital Markets; Mergers and Acquisitions; and Private Funds.
-In addition to these subgroups, the Firm also offers associates an opportunity to rotate into additional practices.
-We use “preferred rotations” to ensure a broad experience: Associates are asked their preferences among the sub-groups.
+In addition to these subgroups, the Firm also offers associates an opportunity to rotate into additional practices, specifically Real Estate or Executive Compensation & Employee Benefits.
+Associates are asked their preferences among the sub-groups.
 While not termed a “choice,” in practice the preference is always strongly factored into final selection.

 Professional development and individual preference are the key drivers in the Litigation Department’s assigning process.
 Our practice is remarkably varied.
 These aren’t formal subgroups, though, and there are no required rotations.
-We believe everyone is best served by broad experience, therefore the Litigation Department strives to assign a range of matters to all associates while allowing them in due course to bore into one or two practice areas as they become more senior.
+Therefore the Litigation Department strives to assign a range of matters to all associates while allowing them in due course to bore into one or two practice areas as they become more senior.

-New litigators are typically given several assignments, each in a different area—a securities matter, an antitrust matter and an international arbitration would be a good example of initial assignments.
+New litigators are typically given several assignments, each in a different area—a securities matter, an antitrust matter and a government investigation matter would be a good example of initial assignments.
 Associates also are encouraged to take on a pro bono matter of their choice.
-The cross-disciplinary nature of our department ensures regular exposure to many practice areas, as well as opportunities to work with lawyers elsewhere in the Firm.
+The cross-disciplinary nature of our department ensures regular exposure to many practice areas, as well as opportunities to work with lawyers across the Firm.

-Our Litigation Department includes subpractices in Competition, Government and Internal Investigations, Insurance and Reinsurance, Intellectual Property, International Arbitration and Securities Litigation.
+Our Litigation Department includes subpractices in Securities Litigation, Antitrust & Competition, Government and Internal Investigations, Insurance, Intellectual Property, and International Arbitration.

 Full Suite of Firm Practices